 Now that fall is officially here, it's time to prepare your home for the cold weather like putting on the storm doors, cleaning your gutters, and tuning up the furnace.
 And don’t forget your garage!
 Did you know most garage fires occur in January and February?

-According to U.S Fire Administration, each year there are 6,600 garage fires in homes that result in an average of 30 deaths, 400 injuries, and $457 million in property loss.
+According to U.S. Fire Administration, each year there are 6,600 garage fires in homes that result in an average of 30 deaths, 400 injuries, and $457 million in property loss.

 Electrical malfunction is the leading cause of garage fires.
-These fires start because of shorts in wires, damaged wires, and overloading electrical outlets.
+These fires start because of shorts in wires, damaged wires, and overloading of electrical outlets.
 Garage fires can spread farther, go undetected longer, and lead to more injuries and dollar loss than fires that originate in other areas of your home.

-Wendy Wagner, senior personal lines underwriter will share some safety tips for your garage or detached outbuilding.
+Wendy Wagner, senior personal lines underwriter, will share some safety tips for your garage or detached outbuilding.

-- Keep items that can burn on shelves away from appliances.
+- Keep flammable items away from appliances.

 - Plug only one charging appliance into an outlet.